php-fig/fig-standards/proposed/phpdoc-tags-meta.md

 ## 1. Summary

-The purpose of this PSR is to document (in a catalog style) the de facto list of Tags historically in use in the PHP community.
+The purpose of this PSR is to document (in a catalog style) the de facto list of tags historically in use in the PHP community.

 ## 2. Why Bother?

-We wish to properly standardize the de facto usage of Tags as code documentation.
+We wish to properly standardize the de facto usage of tags as code documentation.

 ## 3. Scope

 ### 3.1 Goals

-* Provide a complete technical definition, or schema, of the common Tags in PHPDoc notation.
+* Provide a complete technical definition, or schema, of the common tags in PHPDoc notation.
 * Introduce new concepts matching best practices or design patterns in use today.

 ### 3.2 Non-Goals